trevorkafka/notes/content/Dot Products.md

 > \vec{\mathbf a} \cdot \vec{\mathbf b} = a_x b_x + a_y b_y
 > $$

-This can be proven in two-dimensions using the [[Trigonometric Sum and Difference Formulas|cosine of a difference formula]].
+This can be proven in two-dimensions using the [[Trigonometric Identities|cosine of a difference formula]].
 A more detailed explanation of this will be added to this article at a future point.

 ## Practice Problems